Fair Division in a Variable Setting: Abstract

-[1]{Line~\hyperref[#1]{\ref*{#1}}} We study the classic problem of fairly dividing a set of indivisible items among a set of agents and consider the popular fairness notion of \emph{envy-freeness up to one item} ($\ef1$).
+We study the classic problem of fairly dividing a set of indivisible items among a set of agents and consider the popular fairness notion of \emph{envy-freeness up to one item} ($\mathsf{EF1}$).
 While in reality, the set of agents and items may vary, previous works have studied \emph{static} settings, where no change can occur in the system.
-We initiate and develop a formal model to understand fair division under the \emph{variable input} setting: here, there is an $\ef1$ allocation that gets disrupted because of the loss/deletion of an item, or the arrival of a new agent, resulting in a \emph{near}-$\ef1$ allocation.
-The objective is to perform a sequence of transfers of items between agents to regain $\ef1$ fairness by traversing only via near-$\ef1$ allocations.
-We refer to this as the $\ef1$-\emph{Restoration} problem.
+We initiate and develop a formal model to understand fair division under a \emph{variable input} setting.
+Given an arbitrary initial allocation, the goal is to reach an $\mathsf{EF1}$ allocation through item transfers while causing {\em minimal disruption} to the agents.
+We formally introduce the notion of {\em valid transfers} to achieve minimal disruption and refer to this as the {\em $\mathsf{EF1}\text{-}\mathsf{Restoration}$} problem.

-In this work, we present algorithms for the above problem when agents have \emph{identical monotone} valuations, and items are either all goods or all chores.
-Both of these algorithms achieve an optimal number of transfers (at most $m/n$, where $m$ and $n$ are the number of items and agents respectively) for identical additive valuations.
-Next, we consider a valuation class with graphical structure, introduced by Christodoulou et al. \cite{christodoulou2023fair}, where each item is valued by at most two agents, and hence can be seen as an edge between these two agents in a graph.
-Here, we consider $\ef1$ \emph{orientations} on (multi)graphs - allocations in which each item is allocated to an agent who values it.
-While considering {\em $\ef1$ orientations on multi-graphs} with additive binary valuations, we present an optimal algorithm for the $\ef1$-Restoration problem.
-Finally, for monotone binary valuations, we show that the problem of deciding whether $\ef1$-restoration is possible is $\ps$-complete.